o-s-expert/ddd-workshop/guides/docs/03_action.md

 1. If new products are made available, the impacts on the `Order` class should be minimal to none;

 ----
-Your task is to wrap up the implementation of this project.
+Your task is to wrap up the implementation of this project. #wip